fitzroypet/lighthouse/README.md

 ## 🚀 Project Overview

 This repository contains the AI engine components of the LightHouse application.
 The engineering and development teams will integrate these components into the full platform.
-The system uses PostgreSQL with vector database capabilities within the same database for efficient data management and AI-powered insights.
+The system utilises PostgreSQL, which incorporates vector database capabilities within the same database, enabling efficient data management and AI-powered insights.

 ## 🏗️ Architecture